 Fun (Untrue) Fact: In an interview with People Magazine, Jamie Dornan states that the spreader bar was invented by the 50 Shades books and so the only way it could be used in the movie was for the prop folks to build it from scratch.
 That is false.

-I bought my first spreader bar years before the books ever came out.
 The whole bondage community is giving you the side-eye here, Jamie.

 Why Are There So Many Construction-Type Results in My Google Search?